 Zidoun-Bossuyt Gallery Paris is thrilled to announce Nigerian artist Eniwaye Oluwaseyi’s first solo exhibition in Europe.

 Zidoun-Bossuyt Gallery is thrilled to announce the opening of The eye never has enough of seeing nor the ear its fit of hearing, artist Eniwaye Oluwaseyi’s first solo exhibition in Europe.

-Born in 1994 in Kwara state, Eniwaye Oluwaseyi paints individuals belonging to the African community and Nigeria, his country of origin.
-Oluwaseyi shapes a narrative based on a personal look over its social cercle.
-Eniwaye Oluwaseyi first approaches painting during his studies in bio-engineering, through YouTube tutorials.
-While practicing traditional strategies employed by classic painters, the artist develops the employment of presence-absence dialectic, defining his own style.
-While combining modern techniques and traditional portraiture, Oluwaseyi primarily works with oil-painting, applying textured layers of material that gradually reveal luminous and sculptural scenery.
+Born in 1994 in Kwara, Nigeria, Eniwaye Oluwaseyi investigates the crucial social transformations influencing his community.
+While combining modern techniques and traditional portraiture, Oluwaseyi moves his first steps in art during his studies in bioengineering, thanks to YouTube tutorials.
+While practicing traditional strategies employed by classic painters, the artist develops a presence-absence dialectic, defining his own style.
+Oluwaseyi primarily works with oil-painting, applying textured layers of material that gradually reveal sculptural and luminous tableaux.

-The eye never has enough of seeing nor the ear its fit of hearing unveil modern Africa’s figures, inspired by the artist’s family and friends’ circle.
-While taking the viewer on a journey through his own existence, Eniwaye Oluwaseyi expresses his desire for social justice in contemporary society in the light of contemporary issues such as the increase of structural social inequalities, rarefaction of primary resources and power dynamics throughout his continent – translating his quest of social equity.
+The eye never has enough of seeing nor the ear its fit of hearing unveils modern Africa’s characters, through the representation of the artist’s family and friends circle.
+Eniwaye Oluwaseyi’s narrative draws from personal observation and aims to lead the spectator through an existential questioning – in light of matters such as the increase of structural social inequalities, rarefaction of primary resources and power dynamics throughout his continent – translating his quest of social equity.
 His intention to explore spiritual connections that transcend territories and nationalities is reinforced by the presence of religious figures and motives.
 Rejecting any potential prophetical connotation, Oluwaseyi’s scenarios aim to confer a spiritual and visual breach to the viewer: a piece of sky replacing a wall rather than an unfinished dress.
-Oluwaseyi’s life experience and insightful aspirations translate into semi-functional realities and invite the spectator to dive into an idealized universe through his vibrant and colourful composition, requiring a form of attention and alert and invoking youth’s right to dream.
+The artist’s life experience and insightful imaginative aspirations translate into semi-functional realities, inviting the spectator to dive into an idealised universe through his vibrant and colourful composition, requiring a form of attention and alert and invoking youth’s right to dream.